meteor/meteor/content/structure.md

 <h3 id="example-app-structure">Example directory layout</h3>

 To start, let's look at our [Todos example application](https://github.com/meteor/todos), which is a great example to follow when structuring your app.
-Here's an overview of its directory structure:
+Below is an overview of its directory structure.
+You can generate a new app with this structure using the command `meteor create appName --full`.

 ```sh
 imports/